marianabritoazevedo/mlops2023/Python_Essentials_for_MLOps/project03/README.md

 ## ⚠️ Note about pylint

-In this project, after running  `pylint`, the obtained score was 9.51 out of 10.00.
+In this project, after running  `pylint`, the obtained score was 9.69 out of 10.00.
 This occurred due to three main reasons:

 - Variables `X` and `y` don't adhere to the snake_case naming style: as these variables are standard in the data science community, the decision was made to retain these names;

-- Unused variable `fig`: although it wasn't utilized elsewhere in the code, it is necessary to set the `figsize` parameter and enlarge the size of the figure.
-Hence, it was opted to retain this variable.

 - To many local variables in `main()` function: given the complexity of the analysis being performed, and with no repeated variables within this function, it was decided to keep it as is.